-Ladies lunching and businessmen and women populate the quintessentially French restaurant Le Cinq in the Four Seasons George V in Paris.
+Ladies lunching and business folks populate the quintessentially French three Michelin-star restaurant Le Cinq in the Four Seasons George V in Paris.
 Fantastic rain or shine, the restaurant is bathed in light from the wall of windows overlooking the beautiful courtyard.
 Gorgeous tapestries and antiques decorate the room with traditional flair, but the soothing grey and gold color palette and freshly cut flowers by Jeff Leatham give the room a modern touch.
-We were a table of four Gal Pals at the acclaimed two-Michelin-star Le Cinq for the best lunch of our trip this past January.
+We were a table of four Gal Pals at the acclaimed two-Michelin-star Le Cinq for one of the best lunches of our trips.

 We were greeted with a warm and hearty smile by Eric Beaumard, the restaurant director and seated promptly at one of their elegantly simple tables by the window.
 All of us ladies were a bit under the weather having stayed up way too late at the Le Bar and opted for small appetizers and salad for lunch.
 Trying to stay light and healthy was not a problem for most of us.
 Some of us, okay it was me, also wanted to try some less healthy options.
 Executive Chef Eric Briffard “had me” at the seaweed butter served with the crusty French rolls and wowed me with the fried olives – YUMM!